axelarnetwork/interchain-token-service/docs/index.md

 function setFlowLimit(uint256 flowLimit) external
 ```

 This function sets the flow limit for this TokenManager.
-Can only be called by the admin.
+Can only be called by the operator.

 #### Parameters